-When a prior authorization is required for either in-state or out-of-state services, the referring provider physicians are is responsible for obtaining a prior authorization from the QIO-like vendor.
+When a prior authorization is required for either in-state or out-of-state services, the referring physicians are responsible for obtaining a prior authorization from the QIO-like vendor.
 If out-of-state services are medically necessary, the recipient must go to the nearest out-of-state provider for services not provided in-state.
-It is also the responsibility of the referring provider physician-to obtain the authorization for a recipient to be transferred from one facility to another, either in-state or out-of-state.
+It is also the responsibility of the referring physician to obtain the authorization for a recipient to be transferred from one facility to another, either in-state or out-of-state.